 Board members spend approximately eight hours per month on board business.
 They are also expected to be highly visible in the congregation and regularly attend church services and special events.

 The First Parish monthly newsletter, The Focalpoint, is one of the major points of communication about all that is happening at First Parish.
-Published at the end of each month, it features upcoming events, programs, and committee work for the next month, as well as thank yous and highlights of past events.
+Published quarterly, it features upcoming events, programs, and committee work, as well as highlights of past events.

-Publishing the newsletter requires about 3-5 hours per month, especially during the last week of the month.
-Knowledge of Publisher or equivalent as well as email marketing software is desirable, but will train.
+Publishing the newsletter requires about 4-6 hours every three months.
+Knowledge of Publisher, conversion software, and email marketing is desirable, but will train.

 The finance committee oversees the financial life of the church.
 The committee reviews monthly financial statements, produces the first draft of the annual budget for the church board, makes financial recommendations to the board, and participates in the annual canvass.
 We spend an average of three-four hours per month on committee business, including a 90-minute monthly meeting.
 Demands may be slightly higher during the canvass.